-This course provides a study of algebraic techniques such as polynomials and factoring, algebraic fractions, quadratic equations, and operations with exponents and radicals.
-Functions and relations are introduced and graphed with special emphasis on linear and quadric functions.
-This course does not apply toward the AGSC core requirement for mathematics.
-AMTH, A116.
-(F, Sp, Su)
+This course provides a study of algebraic concepts such as laws of exponents, polynomial operations, factoring polynomials, radical and rational expressions and equations and quadratic equations.
+Functions and relations are introduced and graphed.
+This course does not apply toward the general core requirement for mathematics.
+AMTH.
+A116.
+Code B. (F, Sp, Su)